 This resource examines discrimination directed toward people with red hair through historical and contemporary evidence.
 While often trivialized as humor, the consistent targeting of a visible, inherited trait aligns with established sociological definitions of race and racism, which are based on social classification rather than biological hierarchy.
 Neocelt presents this material to document patterns of stereotyping, exclusion, and harm experienced by ginger people, particularly within Celtic populations, and to provide factual context for a phenomenon that has long been minimized or ignored.

-The following entries document reported cases, testimony, and media coverage relating to discrimination against red-haired individuals.
+The following entries represent only a fraction of the documented cases, testimony, studies, and media coverage relating to discrimination against red-haired individuals.

 Not a parody.
 In this street interview, a young woman states that she has dyed her naturally red hair black out of fear after hearing reports of redheads being specifically targeted and killed in her area.
 She appears visibly distressed while describing this decision, citing personal safety concerns.